mkdoc/mkcli/README.md

     ```

-#### Program Options
+#### Arguments

-Program options are declared with a level two heading matching `Options` and a list following the heading:
+Program arguments are declared with a level two heading matching `Options` and a list following the heading:

 ```markdown
 # prg